 The major groups of eukaryotic algae are the green algae, diatoms, red algae, brown algae, and dinoflagellates.
 They are classified as protista.
+Another group, the blue-green algae, is the cyanobacteria.
+Some authorities do not consider the blue-green algae to be true algae because they are prokaryotes, not eukaryotes.

-Another group, the blue-green Table 1.
+Table 1.
 Photosynthetic pigments of monerans, algae, and plants

-Taxonomic Group Photosynthetic Pigments Cyanobacteria chlorophyll a , chlorophyll c , phycocyanin, phycoerythrin Chloroxybacteria chlorophyll a , chlorophyll b Green Algae (Chlorophyta) chlorophyll a , chlorophyll b , carotenoids Red Algae (Rhodophyta) chlorophyll a , phycocyanin, phycoerythrin, phycobilins Brown Algae (Phaeophyta) chlorophyll a , chloorphyll c, fucoxanthin and other carotenoids Golden-brown Algae (Chrysophyta) chlorophyll a , chlorophyll c, fucoxanthin and other carotenoids Dinoflagellates (Pyrrhophyta) chlorophyll a , chlorophyll c , peridinin and other carotenoids Vascular Plants chlorophyll a , chlorophyll b , carotenoids
+Taxonomic Group Photosynthetic Pigments Cyanobacteria chlorophyll a , chlorophyll c , phycocyanin, phycoerythrin Chloroxybacteria chlorophyll a, chlorophyll b Green Algae (Chlorophyta) chlorophyll a , chlorophyll b , carotenoids Red Algae (Rhodophyta) chlorophyll a , phycocyanin, phycoerythrin, phycobilins Brown Algae (Phaeophyta) chlorophyll a , chloorphyll c, fucoxanthin and other carotenoids Golden-brown Algae (Chrysophyta) chlorophyll a , chlorophyll c, fucoxanthin and other carotenoids Dinoflagellates (Pyrrhophyta) chlorophyll a , chlorophyll c , peridinin and other carotenoids Vascular Plants chlorophyll a , chlorophyll b , carotenoids